GIScience/ohsome-r/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This ohsome R package grants access to the power of the ohsome API from
+This ohsome R package grants access to the power of the
-R. ohsome is … OSHDB … OSM …
+<a href="https://heigit.org/de/big-spatial-data-analytics/ohsome-3/" target="blank">ohsome</a>
+API from R. ohsome lets you analyze the rich data source of the
+<a href="https://www.openstreetmap.org/" target="blank">OpenStreetMap</a>
+(OSM) history.
+It aims to leverage the tools of the
+<a href="https://github.com/GIScience/oshdb" target="blank">OpenStreetMap History Database</a>
+(OSHDB).

+ohsome allows you to…

+-   get aggregated statistics on the evolution of OpenStreetMap elements and specify your own temporal, spatial and/or thematic filters.
+The data aggregation endpoint allows you to access functions, e.g., to calculate the area of buildings or the length of streets at any given timestamp.

+-   retrieve the geometry of the historical OpenStreetMap data, e.g., to visualize the evolution of certain OpenStreetMap elements over time.
+    You can get the geometries for specific points in time or all changes within a timespan (full-history).

 ## Installation